 - Put the pre-stain on first.
 The directions say to put the pre-stain on, wait 15-20 minutes, and apply the stain.
 We have waited 24 hours before putting on the stain and did not notice any difference.
 It is important to follow directions but this allows a bit of wiggle room between your pre-stain and stain applications.

-- Mix the stain.
-Make sure to mix the stain because the pigment settles to the bottom.
+- Mix the stain when staining wood.
+Make sure to mix the wood staining because the pigment settles to the bottom.
 The color you see when you open the can is not the actually color.
-Wood has slightly different colors so the stain may look slightly different in different areas.
+Wood has slightly different colors so the wood stains may look slightly different in different areas.
 This is normal and still looks nice.

 - I recommend using a medium-sized paintbrush to brush the stain on the wood.
 Be careful to not saturate the brush.
 Try to make your paintbrush strokes go with the grain of the wood for a professional look.